blackberry/WebWorks-Community-APIs/Smartphone/TEMPLATE/README.md

 # blackberry.template

 This template is designed to help developers get started writing their own WebWorks extensions.
-Download and modify the source and making changes throughout wherever you see a "STEP n" instruction.
+Download and modify the source and make changes throughout wherever you see a "STEP n" instruction.

 **Authors:** [Adam Stanley](https://github.com/astanley)